 INTRODUCTION

-HOW EXERCISE REDUCES ALCOHOL CRAVINGS
+HOW PHYSICAL ACTIVITY REDUCES ALCOHOL CRAVINGS

 THE MOOD-BOOSTING EFFECTS OF PHYSICAL ACTIVITY

-EXERCISE AND ITS ROLE IN DETOXIFICATION
+PHYSICAL AND ITS ROLE IN DETOXIFICATION

-HOW FITNESS SUPPORTS METABOLISM AND WEIGHT MANAGEMENT
+HOW PHYSICAL ACTIVITY SUPPORTS WEIGHT MANAGEMENT

-THE IMPACT OF EXERCISE ON SLEEP QUALITY
+THE IMPACT OF PHYSICAL ACTIVITY ON SLEEP QUALITY

 CREATING HEALTHY ROUTINES TO REPLACE DRINKING

-SOCIAL BENEFITS OF EXERCISING INSTEAD OF DRINKING
+SOCIAL BENEFITS OF WORKING OUT INSTEAD OF DRINKING

-TIPS FOR STAYING CONSISTENT WITH EXERCISE
+TIPS FOR STAYING CONSISTENT WITH PHYSICAL ACTIVITY

 - Setting Realistic Goals: Begin with manageable workouts and gradually increase intensity.